Anna Chmelková: Career

 The 1966 season proved to be the best of her career.
 She set a championship record of 54.3 seconds to win her second national title in the 400 m.
 Her focus for the season was the 1966 European Athletics Championships, held in Budapest.
 In the first round she set a new national record of 53.6 seconds – the first time a Czechoslovak woman had run the 400 m under 54 seconds.
 She progressed to the final and produced a lifetime best performance of 52.9 seconds to hold off home favourite Antónia Munkácsi by a small margin, with both athletes recording the same time.
 She ranked second in the world that year, behind only Australia's Judy Pollock, who was the world record holder for the 440 yards at the time.
 She was the first person from Slovakia to win gold at the competition.
 At the European Championships she was subject to a new procedure: she had to undergo a sex check by a panel of women doctors, in line with new rules set by the International Amateur Athletic Federation that year.

 Chmelková was a little slower in the 1967 season, but still ranked in the top twenty at 54.4 seconds.
 She failed to defend her national title in 1967, with European indoor medalist Libuše Macounová taking the honour.
 She ran in the 400 m heats at the 1967 European Indoor Games, but was disqualified.
 The following year she was back on top nationally, improving her championship record to 54.1 seconds (a mark that lasted six years until Cerchlanová bettered it).
 She earned her a place on the team for Czechoslovakia at the 1968 Summer Olympics.
 However, she did not travel well to the Mexico City Olympic Games and was eliminated in the first round with a run of 54.9 seconds.
 She won her fourth and final national title in 1969 with a time of 54.7 seconds.

 After retirement she became involved with officiating for Slovan Bratislava and also had a son, Vladimir.
-As of 2015, she remains the only Slovak woman to have topped the podium at the European Athletics Championships, although five men have since managed the feat.
+Until 2026, she remained the only Slovak woman to have topped the podium at the European Athletics Championships.